-The Logic Node provides a simpler experience to developers, primarily business users to use context variables and define complex transition conditions.
-Its two primary functions are:
+The Logic Node provides a simpler experience to developers, facilitating the use of context variables and the definition of complex transition conditions.
+Its two primary features are:

 - Ability to manage variables and values of variables in the context object.

 This article shows you how to add and configure the Logic node.

 Add the Node

 Logic Nodes can only be added as part of a Bot Action node.
 Therefore, before you can add a Logic Node, you need to add a Bot Action node.
 Read more about Bot Action Nodes.